 - Male Cats will have one or two incisions on the scrotum.
 These are left open, with no stitches or glue.
 They may drain for 24-48 hours and scab.

-- Male dogs marked “scrotal” on the pink discharge form will have one incision on the scrotum and may or may not have buried sutures.
+- Male Dogs marked “scrotal” on the yellow discharge form will have one incision on the scrotum and may or may not have buried sutures.
 Any sutures will absorb over time.
 They will have surgical glue.

-- Male Dogs marked “neuter” on the pink discharge form will have one incision just above the scrotum with buried sutures and surgical glue.
+- Male Dogs marked “neuter (castration)” on the yellow discharge form will have one incision just above the scrotum with buried sutures and surgical glue.